 P.T.
 Barnum Did NOT Invent the Billboard

-In 1887, the New York Star ran an editorial taking exception to the “thousands of tons of paper and oceans of paste consumed in decorating the fences,” noting, “to successfully carry on the bill-posting business in any large town or city of the United States, considerable capital must be invested.”
+In 1887, the New York Star ran a scathing editorial, lamenting the “thousands of tons of paper and oceans of paste consumed in decorating the fences,” and noting that “to successfully carry on the bill-posting business in any large town or city of the United States, considerable capital must be invested.”

 So Many Industry Billboard Groups

-In 1950, the U.S. Justice Department filed an anti-trust suit against GOAC, alleging it operated a monopoly.
-That same year, the department also targeted the Outdoor Advertising Association of America for alleged price fixing.
+That dominance didn’t go unnoticed.
+In 1950, the U.S. Justice Department filed an antitrust lawsuit against GOAC, alleging it operated a monopoly.
+That same year, it also went after the Outdoor Advertising Association of America, accusing it of price fixing—adding a layer of legal intrigue to the industry’s rapid ascent.

 The Evolution of the Modern Billboard Industry